 The truth is, you never know where your job descriptions are going to show up online.
 This is because of the way Search Engine Optimization (SEO) has functioned in the past.
 Keyword density and PageRank have played a large role in serving results to Google users.
 However, this could change with Google’s release of the Hummingbird search algorithm.
 For example, where PageRank played a major influence over search results before it will now be just 1 of 200 ingredients in the algorithm.
 The intent by Google is to serve better search results, including “conversational search”.

 If you’re thinking about how to better position your company’s search results in the future, you may want to consider an emerging practice called Online Audience Optimization (OAO).
 While some may consider this a new version of SEO, there are some real differences in the approach.
-Linda Ruth offers these 9 tips in an awesome article about OAO that is forward-thinking and thought-provoking.

 The difference in OAO versus SEO is the transition from mass marketing to personalization.
 The job description coming out of the Applicant Tracking System (ATS) and being fed to everyone on planet Earth is mass marketing.
 Personalization will be more difficult, but is achievable.
 Start at the job category and location levels.
 Engage the top influencers in hiring at your company to help.
 It’s a good place to start.